swaptacular/swpt_accounts/protocol.rst

    to provide a reasonable guarantee that, even in case of a temporary network disconnect, at least 24 hours have passed since the `AccountUpdate`_ message sent for the previous interest rate change has been processed by all clients.
+If there have not been any changes in the interest rate yet, the value MUST be "1970-01-01T00:00:00+00:00".

 status_flags : int32
    Account status bit-flags.
 Different server implementations may use